 Each proposed IEEE 802 LMSC standard shall provide evidence of a distinct identity.
 Identify standards and standards projects with similar scopes and for each one describe why the proposed project is substantially different.

 This project builds on the distinct identity of 802.15.4 in providing low power, low complexity and flexibility.
-The project will address device needs such as highly efficient peer to peer topologies; The very high accuracy ranging, localization and sensing and moderate data rates enabled by the IR-UWB is distinct from other 802 wireless technologies optimized for high data rates.
+The project will address device needs such as highly efficient peer to peer topologies; The very high accuracy ranging, localization and sensing and moderate data rates enabled by the Impulse Radio Ultra Wideband (IR-UWB) is distinct from other 802 wireless technologies optimized for high data rates.
 The IR-UWB PHYs can provide very precise relative timing (sub nanosecond) near instantaneously (with a single reception).
 The very low transmit power and noise-like characteristics of the IR-UWB signals can enable small coexistence impacts and enable high density use of heterogeneous wireless technologies in a given space.

 Technical Feasibility